chrisfarnham/seefarblog/_sections/POTA_with_Friends.md

 the Long Island CW Slow Speed Test session to enjoy their company and meet Michelle.

-And I'm so thankful that Michelle invited me out on a beautiful day to activate Great Brook Farm and make some new friends to enjoy and discuss our wonderful hobby.
+And I'm so thankful that Michelle invited me out on a beautiful day to activate Great Brook Farm and make some new friends to enjoy amateur radio together.